William Plomer: The Plomer ancestry

+Early work

 He started writing his first novel, Turbott Wolfe, when he was just 21, which brought him fame (or notoriety) in the Union of South Africa upon publication in 1925, which had inter-racial love and marriage as a theme.
 He was co-founder, editor and major contributor of the short-lived literary magazine Voorslag ("Whiplash") with two other South African rebels, Roy Campbell and Laurens van der Post in 1926.
 It included material in both English and Afrikaans, and intended to publish in the Zulu language, and also attempted to portray the more superior standards of European culture, while promoting a racially equal South Africa.
 Campbell resigned in protest against the editorial control exerted by the financial backer of the magazine.
 It never gained a wide readership.

 1926: Japan

-Plomer became a special correspondent for the Natal Witness, but after Van der Post had met and befriended two Japanese men, one being the Japanese captain of a yacht, Katsue Mori, he and Plomer sailed for Japan in September 1926, Plomer leaving South Africa for the last time.
+Plomer became a special correspondent for the Natal Witness, but after Van der Post had met and befriended two Japanese men, one being the Japanese captain of a [yacht] cargo ship (Canada Maru), Katsue Mori, he and Plomer sailed for Japan in September 1926, Plomer leaving South Africa for the last time.
 Plomer stayed in Japan until March 1929, completing two volumes of short stories (I speak of Africa and Paper Houses) as well as a collection of poetry.
 He became friends with academic, poet and author Sherard Vines.
 There he fell in love with a Japanese man, Morito Fukuzawa, who became the model for the title character of Sado.